Dai Ki Inzan – Tessa Martin

 I have several strands to how I earn my livelihood, one of which is as a Cranio-Sacral Therapist.
 Another is work as a community food worker and teacher, growing food sustainably and training others about growing and permaculture design.
 I am also a passionate sustainable bee-keeper and manage an apiary and teach others about the wonders of the honeybee.
 I am also a committed shadow yoga practitioner and am currently apprenticing with Karen Watson in London.
 I love practising with others and run a weekly Mondo group in North London and facilitate people through the Mondo Zen process one to one.
 If this is of interest then please get in touch, you can reach me on 07757065892 or email@example.com.

-I find the The Mondo Zen approach simple yet sublime and a true marriage of wisdom and compassion adapted to the 21st century.
-Take the ancient time-tested principles of Zen meditation; add a fully Integral Practice and an uncompromisable willingness to be open, honest and vulnerable.
-And not least a good dose of humor!
+I did my first Mondo retreat in 2013, with the founder of Mondo Zen, Jun Po Kelly Roshi.
+It was a profound experience for me, which deepened even more when I met Jun Po’s successor Doshin Roshi the next year.
+I have been involved with the Sangha ever since, as I find the Integral Mondo Zen approach fresh, open and innovative; a sound marriage of wisdom and compassion adapted to the 21st century.
+Take the ancient time-tested principles of Zen meditation and add a modern Integral Practice with a willingness to be open, honest and vulnerable.
+And not least a good dose of humour.

-You reach me by e-mail: firstname.lastname@example.org, phone: +47 9002 0658 or Skype: kristian_merckoll.
-I can facilitate in English or Norwegian.
-I also speak some French and Spanish.
+Contact information: E-mail: firstname.lastname@example.org, phone: +47 9002 0658, Skype: kristian_merckoll.
+I can facilitate in English or Norwegian, speak OK Spanish and some French.

 I came to Mondo Zen™ after initially meeting Doshin at an Integral conference in the US a few years ago, and I was immediately struck by the simplicity and the power of these teachings.
 Since then I have attended several retreats, and I can only testify to the immense impact these practical teachings of Mondo Zen™ have had and continue to have in my life.
 I keep being amazed at how I now really recognise that ‘ordinary mind is the way’, and every day offers rich opportunities for waking up, growing up and cleaning up.
 It’s never boring!
 What I also love is being in the presence of Doshin and JunPo and each time understanding more what being an awake human is all about.